 - 1/2 cup water

-- Optional- 2 Tb chopped fresh parsley
+- Optional- 2 Tb chopped fresh parsley to garnish at the end

 - Heat a large saucepan to medium and fry the onion, carrot & celery (if using), in the oil until soft.